The Electric Edouard Michelin as Generator and Transformer

 Edouard Michelin didn’t have to start this symposium.
 Michelin tires didn’t have to be the one to start this event.
 Tires will be needed on all cars for years to come, no matter which alternative fuel or vehicle the future holds.
 And there are over 220 million used vehicles that need tires.
 When you look at all the companies that would have benefited more from all the publicity such an event would give them, you wonder why one of them didn’t start this program 9 years ago, before Edouard Michelin.

 Edouard Michelin died last week off the coast of Brittany in a fishing accident.
 Edouard Michelin died leaving a legacy that goes beyond the family empire he will leave behind.
-Edouard embraced the journalists with his passion of sustainable mobility to help him in the short time he would be on this earth, so that he could get the word out.
+Edouard embraced the journalists with his passion for sustainable mobility to help him in the short time he would be on this earth so that he could get the word out.

 Michelin is known for their advertising of their tires for safety.
 You see it in the little child inside the tire; the effect saying, that “your child is safe inside our tire.”

 Perhaps it was because Edouard and his wife had six children of their own.
 Perhaps he would have felt this way whether he had children or not, but Edouard believed not just in the safety of a child while using a Michelin product, but the sustainability and mobility of all people.
 After the 2005 Detroit Auto show, I was on the Autoline Detroit television show.
 John McElroy, the host of the show, asked me what I thought was best of show.
 The Tweel, I responded.